 B.t. and pyrethrins are chemicals that can be used to help control young gypsy larvae.
 B.t.
-(Bacillus thuringiensis) is a safe, effective method of eliminating your garden or field of the gypsy moth larvae without environmental concerns or harm to wildlife and beneficial insects.
+(Bacillus thuringiensis) is a method of eliminating your garden or field of the gypsy moth larvae without environmental concerns or harm to wildlife and beneficial insects.

 Insecticides containing pyrethrins can effectively control the gypsy moth.

 B.t. kills gypsy moth larvae, thereby preventing further damage.
 When the worm ingests the B.t., it works as a gut rot poison that makes the worm stop feeding.
 The gypsy moth larvae will stop feeding immediately and die within days of malnutrition.
 B.t. can be found in a spray, granular or dust.

 Carefully read and follow all directions on the product's label.
 This product is very specific and only works on caterpillars and leaf feeding worms.
 It will not harm beneficial insects, children, pets or wildlife.

 Sprays with pyrethrins paralyze the insects and result in their death.

 B.t. is generally applied when it is a cooler time of day, preferably later in the afternoon or early in the evening since the product breaks down in sunlight and heat.
 Carefully read and follow all directions on the product's label.

 Safer® Brand offers a variety of gypsy moth and larva control products to help control and eliminate this garden pest and revive your plants.
 Please check out our gypsy moth and larva control products for more details about how they work and how, when, where they should be applied.